Ratio Of A Circle's Circumference To Its Diameter

 The Irrationality and Transcendence of Pi: A Deeper Mathematical Dive

 Pi's nature as an irrational number means its decimal representation is non-terminating and non-repeating.
-This means it cannot be expressed as a simple fraction.
-Furthermore, pi is a transcendental number, meaning it's not the root of any non-zero polynomial with rational coefficients.
 This property has significant implications for mathematical analysis and number theory.
+Day to day, this means it cannot be expressed as a simple fraction.
+To build on this, pi is a transcendental number, meaning it's not the root of any non-zero polynomial with rational coefficients.
 The proof of pi's transcendence was a major milestone in mathematics, demonstrating its inherent complexity.

 Frequently Asked Questions (FAQ)